 - At the end of the semester, you and your tutor will discuss your goals and reflect on your progress as a writer.

 One tutor works as the walk-in tutor every evening Sunday through Thursday from 7 p.m. until 9 p.m.
 Walk-in hours are ideal if you do not anticipate that your appointment will last more than 30 minutes.
-Walk-in hours cannot be used for required appointments.

 Writing Center Principles and Practices